 Creating an FNG Community Garden Farm Co-op facility is an intricate and detailed process.
-Many varied components must come together to create a smoothly operating and long lasting building and facility.
-FNG and its project development team, Wiidookaw, follow a detailed and comprehensive process to ensure that from inception the planning of each facility is complete, clear and documented completely through detailed construction design drawings.
+Many various components must come together to build a smoothly operating and long-lasting building and facility.
+FNG and its project development team, Wiidookaw, follow a detailed and comprehensive process to ensure that from inception the planning of each facility is complete, clear and entirely documented through detailed construction design drawings.

-At the inception of a project we consider all the variables including, client wants & needs, community planning, resource availability, skilled and unskilled labour access, geography, and many other factors to create a preliminary design that attempts to address these challenges and opportunities.
-We utilize the preliminary design to create an outline of the project, a “napkin sketch” showing the major needs and considerations.
+At the inception of a project, we consider all the variables including, client wants & needs, community planning, resource availability, skilled and unskilled labour access, geography, and many other factors in creating a preliminary design that attempts to address these challenges and opportunities.
+We utilize the initial plan to create an outline of the project, a “napkin sketch” showing the major needs and considerations.
 We then take this “napkin sketch” back to our project partners for review, comment and revision.
-At this stage we are trying to ensure that we consider all the high level needs of the project, including the following:
+At this stage we are trying to ensure that we consider all the high-level needs of the project, including the following:

 - Overall Building Size

 - What are the inside requirements, the space needs of the facility to satisfy the primary objectives of the project

 - Are there issues that may make specific materials or methods of construction inefficient or wasteful of limited resources?

 - Geographical constraints

 - Beneficial opportunities incorporated into the project

 Once the development team has created this “napkin sketch” we start to define our space and what needs to be in our building, including what types of construction will work to meet the requirements of the preliminary plan.
 At this point, we take back all of the information we have gathered such as comments, revisions, feedback and create a 30% complete set of construction drawings.
 These drawings contain many of the details, shapes, and sizes of the end facility, but still, lack sufficient information to allow construction to proceed.
 These drawings are taken back to the project table to be reviewed, commented on and critiqued.